llambdaa/plygn/README.md

 The first time you run the script on an example image, it will be slow.
 That is, because it compiles some parts of it and caches them on your machine.
-After that, it will blazing fast!
+After that, it will run blazingly fast!
 At least... multiple times faster than before.